Context-Dependent Memory: How Memory Recall Works

 Putting traumatic memories in the past

 If trauma from the past is still vivid in your memory, you may be able to learn to diminish the way it affects you today.
 Psychologists often use exposure therapy to help people make more neutral connections with the type of environment in which a traumatic event happened.
-There are several different types of exposure therapy, including:
+There are several different types of exposure therapy in clinical psychology, including:

 • In situ exposure therapy, which involves returning to the environment where the trauma happened